-Table 85.
-Status Codes for SNP\PAGE\SWAP\IN
+Table 91.
+Status Codes for SNP PAGE SWAP IN

 Status Condition

 SUCCESS Successful completion.

 INVALID_PLATFORM_STATE The platform is not in the INIT state.

-INVALID_PARAM MBZ fields are not zero.
+Status Condition INVALID_PARAM MBZ fields are not zero.
 INVALID_ADDRESS An address is invalid for use by the firmware or is misaligned.
 INVALID_GUEST The guest is invalid.
 INVALID_GUEST_STATE The guest is not in the correct state.

-Status Condition INACTIVE The guest is not activated.
+INACTIVE The guest is not activated.
 INVALID_MDATA_ENTRY The metadata entry is not correct.
 BAD_MEASUREMENT The page does not match the metadata entry's authentication tag.
 INVALID_PAGE_STATE A page was in the incorrect state.
 INVALID_PAGE_OWNER A page was not owned by the guest.
 INVALID_PAGE_SIZE A page was not the correct size.

-8.21 SNP\PAGE\RECLAIM
+UPDATE_FAILED Update of the firmware internal state or a guest context page has failed.

+8.24 SNP PAGE RECLAIM